 Obama pays tribute to 107-year-old WWII veteran

-Arlington, Va. • President Barack Obama on Monday paid tribute to those who have served in the nation's military, including World War II veteran from Austin, Texas, 107-year-old Richard Overton.
+Arlington, Va. • President Barack Obama on Monday paid tribute to those who have served in the nation's military, including one of the nation's oldest veterans, 107-year-old Richard Overton.

 "This is the life of one American veteran, living proud and strong in the land he helped keep free," Obama said during a ceremony at Arlington National Cemetery.